 People Helping People: A cooperative ministry of churches in Harrisonburg and Rockingham County, Virginia, which helps people in an emergency crisis with resources and guidance.

 Waynesboro Area Refuge Ministry (WARM): WARM provides emergency and temporary housing to individuals and families who lack the financial resources to maintain stable housing.
-Supply donations will also be collected at the sale.
-Check back for a list of supplies needed.
+Supply donations will also be collected at the sale in the dinner/breakfast barn.
+Supplies needed include: paper towels, toilet paper, trash bags, cleaning supplies, full size shampoo, conditioner, body wash, paper plates.

 Sharing our Surplus (SOS) Campaign